-Tuition may be paid by campus mail by depositing cheque and fee assessment in the special deposit box, available one week before the payment deadline date, on the main floor of the Administration Building.
+Tuition and non-instructional fees may be paid by campus mail by depositing a cheque with the student ID number noted on it, in the special drop box, available one week before the payment deadline date, on the main floor of the Administration Building.
 After hours, students can use the campus mailbox located at 114 Street and 89 Avenue.

-Tuition payment may be mailed to Student Receivables, Financial Services, University of Alberta, Edmonton, Alberta T6G 2M7.
+Payments may be mailed to Student Receivables, Financial Services, University of Alberta, Edmonton, Alberta T6G 2M7.